Cyberspace and Mental Illness

 Extreme desire for sexual pleasure

 No regard for morals while gratifying it, using it for the virtual world.
 The utility and attractiveness of the virtual world are intoxicating.
-Its effects on neuropsychology must also be similar and this assumption has been confirmed by the recognition of internet addiction disorders.
+Its effects on neuropsychology must also be similar and this assumption has been confirmed by the recognition of internet disorders.